SAP-archive/teched2020-DAT160/exercises/ex2/README.md

     }
 ```

-8. Similiar to our Amount abstract entity, let's also add a similiar one for Quantity and Quantity Unit.
+8. Similar to our Amount abstract entity, let's also add a another one for Quantity and Quantity Unit.

 ```cds
     type QuantityT : Decimal(13, 3)@(title : '{i18n>quantity}');